 I have plenty of recipes for tofu, all of which are delicious and super high in plant protein!

-Among my favorites are the Sweet & Spicy Thai Pineapple Curry with Crispy Tofu, the Easy Tofu Chorizo, the Easy Mexican Eggs Benedict w/ Tofu Chorizo & Chipotle Hollandaise, and my Shepherd’s Pie Vegan Tofu Cauliflower Recipe.
+Among my favorites are Sweet & Spicy Thai Pineapple Curry with Crispy Tofu, Easy Tofu Chorizo, Easy Mexican Eggs Benedict w/ Tofu Chorizo & Chipotle Hollandaise, Tofu Burgers with Veggies, Vegan Lasagna with Tofu Ricotta and Veggies, and Shepherd’s Pie Vegan Tofu Cauliflower Recipe.

 ❤️❤️Read About Me for details about my health journey; and, make sure you remember to sign up for my Newsletter and follow me on social❤️❤️!